 Cardinal has experience performing assertion studies on single patents as well as on portfolios of up to 10,000 patents.
 Additionally, we have helped our clients create marketing material, negotiate with third parties, and craft license and sales agreements.

-IP asset valuation requires a unique approach to each situation and set of goals.
-Cardinal assesses your goals and the project scope to work within your budget and timing constraints.
+Whether it be patents, trademarks or copyrights, IP valuation requires a unique approach to each situation and set of goals.
+For your IP valuation, Cardinal IP will align your project scope with your overall goals and objectives.
+We will work within your budget and timing constraints.

 SCORE (Strategic Competitive Overview & Risk Evaluation)

 Know exactly where you stand when it comes to analyzing your competitive position, with Cardinal’s SCORE service.

 SCORE presents an organized view of your patents and products in relationship to your competitors’ patents and products.
 Offensive and defensive analyses for each competitor help you evaluate potential litigation risks, expose gaps in competitive data, and recognize new licensing opportunities.

 An effective way to communicate the value of patent and product assets across your organization, SCORE translates into better corporate decisions, easier budget planning and stronger support for litigation and licensing plans.